cseshahriar/emart/README.md

 # Emart

-Ecommerce web appplication with python, django, DRF
+E-commerce web application with Python, Django, DRF

-Note: Can not use with out permission
+Note: Can not use without permission